 Independent lab tests show the PowerND filters having very high resolution and color accuracy.

 Well known Schott B 270® i Ultra-White Glass is used for the PowerND filters, except the CR format which employs CORNING® GORILLA® GLASS.

 In order to minimize vignetting on wide angle lenses, the circular filters (37-82mm) feature a very thin filter profile of 3.4mm (not counting the thread).

 The 100mm square filters conform to the industry de facto standard so they can be used in Cokin (Z), LEE 100mm, and other compatible 100mm filter holders.
-Both the 100mm PowerND 4000 and PowerND 65000 filters have a dense dark foam padding and paint sealing of edges to prevent light leakage during long exposure.
+Both the 100mm PowerND 4000 and PowerND 65000 filters have a dense dark foam padding and paint sealing of edges to prevent light leakage during a long exposure.

 The CR holders are CNC machined with utmost precision.
-Not only it allows glass filters to be used, they are also much stronger than the original factory built in plastic holding mechanism.
+Not only it allows glass filters to be used, but they are also much stronger than the original factory built in plastic holding mechanism.

-The reason of using the rear mount filter over the front one is primary the size of filters.
+The reason for using the rear mount filter over the front one is primary the size of filters.
 Based on results from simulation, if we were to make a front mount filter for the Canon EF 11-24mm F4L USM, a lens that is very popular among the Canon landscape shooters, a filter size would be at least 185mm or larger, either in circular or square format.
 Filters with such size are not only inconvenient to carry and use, but also expensive.

 Gorilla Glass® is used for the CR filters to provide rigidity and durability for this small size filter.

 Canon lenses that can use the CR filters include: